agustinlozano/first-gatsby-site/README.md

 2.  **Initialize it using the following command in the project folder.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into the site’s directory and start it up.

     ```shell
     npm run develop